 Visual Information Processing (VIP) Laboratory

-The VIP Laboratory belongs to the Information Systems and Sciences (ISS) Group at the Department of Electrical and Computer Engineering at Boston University.
-Its three main objectives are sponsored research, student training, technology transfer, in the broad area of image, video and multimedia processing.
-It has been home to graduate and undergraduate students working on various aspects of visual information processing, such as visual surveillance, 3-D video or human-computer interfaces.
+The VIP Laboratory belongs to the Information and Data Sciences (IDS) group in the Department of Electrical and Computer Engineering at Boston University.
+Its three main objectives are sponsored research, student training and technology transfer, in the broad area of visual information processing.
+It has been home to graduate and undergraduate students working on various projects, including visual surveillance, human-computer interfaces, 3-D video capture, representation and display, as well as biomedical image processing.